zipvilization/Zipvilization/world/time/index.md

 that Territory becomes **Permanent Nature**.

-Time and Burn therefore share a conceptual property:
+Time and Burn therefore share an important property:

-**permanence.**
+> **irreversibility**

 A Colonist may change future decisions.

 Territory may change control.

-A balance may rise or fall.
+Balances may rise or fall.

 But some events create conditions that future participants inherit.